 Members of executive management participate in the Committee's meetings at the Committee's request.
 Management's role is to contribute input and analysis, which the Committee considers in making its decisions.
-The Committee is not bound by management's recommendations, but the Committee relies on the insights of our CEO and Chief Human Resources Officer in determining compensation for the executive officers, other than the CEO.
-The Committee also consults with its outside compensation consultant during its review of executive officer compensation.
-Prior to making decisions impacting executive compensation, the Committee refers to comprehensive statements and reports prepared by its consultant and management that reflect the amount and elements of each executive's total compensation.
+The Committee is not bound by management's recommendations, but the Committee relies on the insights of our CEO and Chief Human Resources Officer in determining compensation for our executive officers, other than our CEO.
+The Committee also consults with its external compensation consultant during its review of executive officer compensation.
+Prior to making decisions on executive compensation, the Committee refers to comprehensive statements and reports prepared by its compensation consultant and management that reflect the amount and elements of each executive officer's total direct compensation relative to competitive market practices.

-The Committee leads an annual performance review of the CEO in connection with the determination of his compensation.
-As part of this process, one or more Committee members and/or the Chairman of the Board meet with each senior executive to discuss the CEO's performance using a structured interview approach.
-In addition, each Board member completes a written evaluation form for the CEO and submits it to the Committee.
-Based on these interviews and written evaluations, as well as on its own determinations regarding the CEO's performance, the Committee prepares a final performance review for the CEO.
-The Committee then submits a recommendation for the CEO's compensation to the Board for discussion.
-Following such discussion, the Committee finalizes its determination of the CEO's compensation and informs the CEO of such determination, together with the final performance review.
+The Committee conducts an annual performance review of our CEO in connection with the determination of his compensation.
+As part of this process, one or more Committee members and/or the Chairman of the Board meet with each senior executive to discuss our CEO's performance using a structured interview approach.
+In addition, each Board member completes a written evaluation of our CEO and submits it to the Committee.
+Based on these interviews and written evaluations, as well as on its own determinations regarding our CEO's performance, the Committee prepares a final performance review for our CEO.
+The Committee then submits a recommendation for our CEO's compensation to the Board for discussion.
+Following such discussion, the Committee finalizes its determination of our CEO's compensation and informs our CEO of such determination, together with the final performance review.

-Peer Group Analysis
+Compensation Peer Group

-In connection with our fiscal 2017 executive compensation program, the Committee reviewed summary reports prepared by its consultant and by management reflecting current and proposed base salary, cash incentive and equity award levels for our executives.
+In connection with our fiscal 2019 executive compensation program, the Committee reviewed summary reports prepared by its compensation consultant and by management reflecting current and proposed base salary, short-term cash incentive and equity award levels for our executive officers.
 Each element was analyzed relative to the Company's compensation peer group.
 The peer group consisted of 20 companies that were selected as being similar in size to the Company and operating in the application software, data processing and outsourced services, research and consulting services and communication equipment sub-industries within the Global Industry Classification Standard ("GICS") taxonomy.

-The 20 peer companies that were considered at the time that the Committee set compensation for fiscal 2017 are as follows:
+The 20 peer companies that were included in the analysis referenced by the Committee when it set compensation for fiscal 2019 were as follows:

 ACI Worldwide Manhattan Associates

-ANSYS Mentor Graphics
+ANSYS MicroStrategy

-Blackbaud MicroStrategy
+Blackbaud MSCI

-Broadridge Financial Solutions MSCI
+Broadridge Financial Solutions Nuance Communications

-Cadence Design Systems
+Cadence Design Systems Pegasystems

-Nuance Communications
+CoreLogic PTC

-CoreLogic Pegasystems CSG Systems International PTC
+CSG Systems International Splunk

-Equifax Splunk
+Equifax TransUnion

-FactSet Research Systems TransUnion
+FactSet Research Systems Verint Systems

-Jack Henry & Associates Verint Systems
+Jack Henry & Associates Verisk Analytics

-The composition of the peer group is reviewed annually at a minimum, with adjustments made that the Committee, with the assistance of its compensation consultant, believes are appropriate to maintain comparability within the employment marketplace and to reflect any mergers or acquisitions among the subject companies.
+The composition of the compensation peer group is reviewed annually at a minimum, with adjustments made that the Committee, with the assistance of its compensation consultant, believes are appropriate to maintain comparability within the employment marketplace and to reflect any mergers or acquisitions or significant size changes among the subject companies.